Which apostrophe errors are most common?

 One common mistake made by both native and non-native speakers of English is the use of an apostrophe to indicate the plural of a noun, such as ‘three banana’s for $1’ instead of the correct ‘three bananas for $1’.
 Because this mistake is reportedly so common among those who sell fresh produce, this error has been called ‘the greengrocer’s apostrophe’ and should be avoided by students of academic English.

-However, as was outlined in Lesson 1, one additional and contentious function of the apostrophe is that it can be used to demonstrate pluralisation in certain circumstances.
+However, as was outlined in Chapter 1, one additional and contentious function of the apostrophe is that it can be used to demonstrate pluralisation in certain circumstances.
 The only scenario in which it may be acceptable to use an apostrophe in this way is when attempting to provide the plural of individual lower-case letters (such as ‘p’) and symbols (such as ‘&’), as is exemplified in the following table:

 However, as can be seen in the next table in which the apostrophes have either been removed altogether or the lower-case letters have been capitalised, it’s most often unnecessary to use apostrophes in this way.
 Academic Marker therefore recommends that students should avoid using apostrophes to demonstrate plurality in all instances, unless absolutely necessary for clarity (as may be the case for ‘i’):